 When corresponding with your instructor and classmates through email or discussion forums, please take the time to be grammatically correct and use a positive tone.
 Please also refrain from using all CAPITAL LETTERS, as this is often interpreted as shouting.
-Always treat your instructor and fellow students respectfully in all communications.
+Treat your instructor and fellow students with respect at all times, and in all communications.